-Overexpression of a gene in the centers of the brain responsible for regulating hunger, satiety and pleasure may be the cause of abnormal feeding habits of many babies suffering from withdrawal symptoms known as neonatal abstinence syndrome (NAS) due to prenatal opioid exposure, according to a new study led by Floating Hospital for Children Neonatologist Elizabeth Yen, MD, an investigator in the Mother Infant Research Institute at Tufts Medical Center.
+Overexpression of a gene in the centers of the brain responsible for regulating hunger, satiety and pleasure may be the cause of abnormal feeding habits of many babies suffering from withdrawal symptoms known as neonatal abstinence syndrome (NAS) due to prenatal opioid exposure, according to a new study led by Tufts Children's Hospital Neonatologist Elizabeth Yen, MD, an investigator in the Mother Infant Research Institute at Tufts Medical Center.
 The Journal of Pediatrics published the study, “Sex-Dependent Gene Expression in Infants with Neonatal Opioid Withdrawal Syndrome,” on August 29, 2019.

 “As a direct result of the opioid epidemic, there has been a fivefold increase in NAS cases over the past 10 years, to the point where an infant is born with NAS every 15 minutes,” said Dr. Yen.
 “Newborns with NAS often have unique feeding behaviors – feeding difficulties, immediately followed by excessive feeding in which they consume 2-to-2.5 times the calorie requirements of a healthy newborn.
 We wanted to determine why this behavior occurred and why male babies with NAS were more susceptible.”